 Giving one person the power of life and death over another strikes, not only at the heart of Christian teaching, but also at the obligation of the State to protect its citizens - particularly the weak and vulnerable.
 Additionally, it places an unacceptable burden on doctors.

-Attempts are being made to legalize voluntary euthanasia and doctor assisted suicides.
-Dr. Brendan Nelson recently stated that doctors must never be "sanctioned to kill."
+There will be continued attempts to legalize voluntary euthanasia and doctor assisted suicides, but as Dr. Brendan Nelson stated, doctors must never be "sanctioned to kill."
 It may, at times, be judged necessary to withdraw or withhold certain treatments because they are considered futile or unduly burdensome.
-This differs radically and in a morally significant way from intentional killing.
+Yet, this differs radically, and in a morally significant way, from intentional killing.